MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Abstract

 \section{Abstract}

-We present \emph{MDP Playground}, an efficient testbed for Reinforcement Learning (RL) agents with \textit{orthogonal} dimensions that can be controlled independently to challenge agents in different ways and obtain varying degrees of hardness in generated environments.
-We consider and allow control over a wide variety of dimensions, including \textit{delayed rewards}, \textit{rewardable sequences}, \textit{density of rewards}, \textit{stochasticity}, \textit{image representations}, \textit{irrelevant features}, \textit{time unit}, \textit{action range} and more.
-We define a parameterised collection of fast-to-run toy environments in \textit{OpenAI Gym} by varying these dimensions and propose to use these for the initial design and development of agents.
-We also provide wrappers that inject these dimensions into complex environments from \textit{Atari} and \textit{Mujoco} to allow for evaluating agent robustness.
-We further provide various example use-cases and instructions on how to use \textit{MDP Playground} to design and debug agents.
-We believe that \textit{MDP Playground} is a valuable testbed for researchers designing new, adaptive and intelligent RL agents and those wanting to unit test their agents.
+We present \textit{MDP Playground}, a testbed for Reinforcement Learning (RL) agents with \textit{dimensions of hardness} that can be controlled independently to challenge agents in different ways and obtain varying degrees of hardness in toy and complex RL environments.
+We consider and allow control over a wide variety of dimensions, including \textit{delayed rewards}, \textit{sequence lengths}, \textit{reward density}, \textit{stochasticity}, \textit{image representations}, \textit{irrelevant features}, \textit{time unit}, \textit{action range} and more.
+We define a parameterised collection of fast-to-run toy environments in \textit{OpenAI Gym} by varying these dimensions and propose to use these to understand agents better.
+We then show how to design experiments using \textit{MDP Playground} to gain insights on the toy environments.
+We also provide wrappers that can inject many of these dimensions into any \textit{Gym} environment.
+We experiment with these wrappers on \textit{Atari} and \textit{Mujoco} to allow for understanding the effects of these dimensions on environments that are more complex than the toy environments.
+We also compare the effect of the dimensions on the toy and complex environments.
+Finally, we show how to use \textit{MDP Playground} to debug agents, to study the interaction of multiple dimensions and describe further use-cases.